operator-framework/olm-docs/content/en/docs/Tasks/Troubleshooting/catalogsource.md

 ## How to debug a failing CatalogSource

-The Catalog operator will constantly update the `Status` of `CatalogSources` to reflect its current state.
+The [Catalog operator][olm-arch-doc] will constantly update the `Status` of `CatalogSources` to reflect its current state.
 You can check the `Status` of your `CatalogSource` with the following command:

 `$ kubectl -n my-namespace get catsrc my-catalog -o yaml | yq r - status`